-To get started, have your child pick out a potty chair: there are so many on the market these days.
-My youngest daughter loved the “princess throne” that made a "ta-da" sound whenever she urinated in it.
+To get started, have your child pick out a potty chair - there are so many on the market these days.
+My youngest daughter loved the 'princess throne' that made a "ta-da" sound whenever she urinated in it.
 It proved hours of fun for the whole family.
-Then whenever your child shows signs of needing to urinate or have a bowel movement you should ask him if he wants to sit on the potty chair.
+Then whenever your child shows signs of needing to urinate or have a bowel movement, you should ask him if he wants to sit on the potty chair.
 Always explain what you're asking of him and why.
-For instance, if he/she doesn't want to sit on the potty, then empty the dirty diaper into the potty chair and explain that, that is where poop and pee go, in the toilet.
+For instance, if he/she doesn't wish to sit on the potty, then empty the dirty diaper into the potty chair and explain that this is where poop and pee go, in the toilet.
 There are also a plethora of books out that you can read to your child that explains the ins and outs of using the toilet in a way that they can relate to and understand.

 Article by Sue Ridgeway